Course Outline

 • Scalability of solutions

-• Code reviews for multi-threaded operations
+• Code reviews for multithreading operations

-• Specifics of testing multi-threaded applications
+• Specifics of testing multithreaded applications

 • Unit tests